September 2024

 A book illustrating how a person with dementia might take a walk.

 Today, we had the chance to take part in a demo.
-I was impressed with how relatable and engaging the material is due to its use of beautiful animations, card games, and infographics.
+I was impressed with how relatable and engaging the material was due to its use of beautiful animations, card games, and infographics.
 Learning points are not overly medicalized and can be adapted to different age groups and education levels.
-To date, over 20,000 citizens have taken the course, which is roughly 10% of the city’s population.
+To date, over 20,000 citizens have taken the course, which is roughly 10 percent of the city’s population.
 That is an incredible uptake compared to some of the dementia educational initiatives we have back at home.
 We all left feeling inspired by the creativity and thoughtfulness of this course.

 A group of us spent the rest of the day in Enoshima, a small island off the southern coast of Kanagawa, exploring the shrine gardens and enjoying fresh seafood with the coastline and Mount Fuji in the distance.